Ahkello Witherspoon

-Ahkello Witherspoon (born March 21, 1995) is an American professional football cornerback for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Sacramento City Panthers and Colorado Buffaloes and has previously played in the NFL for the San Francisco 49ers, and Pittsburgh Steelers.
+Ahkello Witherspoon (born March 21, 1995) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Witherspoon played college football for the Sacramento City Panthers and Colorado Buffaloes and was selected by the San Francisco 49ers in the third round of the 2017 NFL draft.
+He was also a member of the Seattle Seahawks, Pittsburgh Steelers, Los Angeles Rams, and Washington Commanders.

 Early life

 Witherspoon attended Christian Brothers High School in Sacramento, California.
 He played only one season of football in high school.

 College career

 Witherspoon played at Sacramento City College for one year before transferring to the University of Colorado Boulder.
 He played at Colorado from 2014 to 2016.
-During his career, he had 71 tackles and three interceptions.
+During his career, Witherspoon had 71 tackles and three interceptions.

 Professional career

 Pre-draft

-Coming out of Colorado, Witherspoon was projected to be a second or third round pick by the majority of NFL draft experts and scouts.
+Coming out of Colorado, Witherspoon was projected to be a second or third round pick by most NFL draft experts and scouts.
 He received an invitation to the NFL Combine and performed nearly every combine drill, but opted to skip the bench press.
-On March 8, 2017, he chose to participate at Colorado's pro day long with, Chidobe Awuzie, Tedric Thompson, Sefo Liufau, and ten other prospects.
+On March 8, 2017, Witherspoon chose to participate at Colorado's pro day along with, Chidobe Awuzie, Tedric Thompson, Sefo Liufau, and ten other prospects.
 All 32 NFL teams had team representatives and scouts present.
 He had five private workouts and visits with the Indianapolis Colts, New Orleans Saints, Philadelphia Eagles, San Francisco 49ers, and Seattle Seahawks.
-He was ranked the 14th best cornerback prospect in the draft by NFLDraftScout.com.
+Witherspoon was ranked the 14th best cornerback prospect in the draft by NFLDraftScout.com.